Bricktech2000/Notes/notes/yaml.md

 # YAML

-_a very complex human-friendly data interchange format_
+_a highly complex human-friendly data interchange format_

 **see** [[json]]